sematext/docs/docs/monitoring/spm-faq.md

 export http_proxy=http://username:password@yourproxyaddress:proxyport
 ```

-### Can SPM client send data out from servers that are behind a proxy?
+### Can Sematext Agent send data out from servers that are behind a proxy?

 Yes.
 You can update the proxy settings using the following command: